LinuxForHealth/hl7v2-fhir-converter/README.md

 ## Using The Converter In A Java Application

-The HL7 to FHIR converter library is available as a bintray dependency.
+The HL7 to FHIR converter library is available as a maven dependency.

 Library Coordinates
 ```